Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Abstract

 \section{Abstract}

-Inspired by frame-based methods, state-of-the-art event-based optical flow networks rely on the explicit computation of correlation volumes, which are expensive to compute and store on systems with limited processing budget and memory.
-To this end, we introduce IDNet (Iterative Deblurring Network), a lightweight yet well-performing event-based optical flow network without using correlation volumes.
-IDNet leverages the unique spatiotemporally continuous nature of event streams to propose an alternative way of implicitly capturing correlation through iterative refinement and motion deblurring.
-Our network does not compute correlation volumes but rather utilizes a recurrent network to maximize the spatiotemporal correlation of events iteratively.
-We further propose two iterative update schemes: ``ID" which iterates over the same batch of events, and ``TID" which iterates over time with streaming events in an online fashion.
-Benchmark results show the former ``ID" scheme can reach close to state-of-the-art performance with 33\% of savings in compute and 90\% in memory footprint, while the latter ``TID" scheme is even more efficient promising 83\% of compute savings and 15 times less latency at the cost of 18\% of performance drop.
+Inspired by frame-based methods, state-of-the-art event-based optical flow networks rely on the explicit construction of correlation volumes, which are expensive to compute and store, rendering them unsuitable for robotic applications with limited compute and energy budget.
+Moreover, correlation volumes scale poorly with resolution, prohibiting them from estimating high-resolution flow.
+We observe that the spatiotemporally continuous traces of events provide a natural search direction for seeking pixel correspondences, obviating the need to rely on gradients of explicit correlation volumes as such search directions.
+We introduce \textit{IDNet} (Iterative Deblurring Network), a lightweight yet high-performing event-based optical flow network directly estimating flow from event traces without using correlation volumes.
+We further propose two iterative update schemes: ``\textit{ID}" which iterates over the same batch of events, and ``\textit{TID}" which iterates over time with streaming events in an online fashion.
+Our top-performing \textit{ID} model sets a new state of the art on DSEC benchmark.
+Meanwhile, the base \textit{ID} model is competitive with prior arts while using 80\% fewer parameters, consuming 20x less memory footprint and running 40\% faster on the NVidia Jetson Xavier NX.
+Furthermore, the \textit{TID} model is even more efficient offering an additional 5x faster inference speed and 8 ms ultra-low latency at the cost of only a 9\% performance drop, making it the only model among current literature capable of real-time operation while maintaining decent performance.